Automatic differentiation applied to excitations with Projected Entangled Pair States: Results

 In order to obtain the iPEPS results, here for bond dimensions $D=4,5,6$, accurate ground-state tensors have to be obtained first, for which we use a conjugate gradient optimizer with the gradient computed using automatic differentiation.
 Since the ground state has a partially broken translational symmetry due to antiferromagnetic order, we use a $2\times 2$ unit cell with two different tensors arranged in a checkerboard pattern.
 From the optimized ground-state tensors, we use the excitation algorithm to obtain the optimized $B$ tensors and lowest eigenvalues.
 In order for the generalized eigenvalue problem of~\cref{eq:eig_prob} to be well-defined, we work in a reduced basis for the $B$ tensors, as described in~\cref{sec:subspace_size_dependency}.
 For the CTM algorithm we checked that the results are converged in the boundary bond dimension $\chi$.~\footnote{In practice, we check multiple values of $\chi$ and make sure that the finite-$\chi$ effect on the results is much smaller than the error due to the finite bond dimension $D$.
 For the simulations in this paper, we found that for simulations with $D \leq 5$ a value of $\chi \equiv 80$ was sufficient, while for $D=6$ we pushed to $\chi=200$ ($U/t=4$) and $\chi=160$ ($U/t=12$) in order to get stable results.}

 Our results for the gap of the hole (or charge) excitation as a function of $U/t$ are shown in~\cref{fig:figures/hub_d4_d5_gaps}.
 We observe a close correspondence between iPEPS and the QMC results for a wide range of $U/t$.
 For $U/t\le8$ the iPEPS data approaches the extrapolated QMC data in a systematic way with increasing bond dimension.
 For larger values of $U/t$ obtaining a reliable result with QMC turns out to be an exponentially hard problem, despite the fact that there is no sign problem.
-The reason is that the relevant scale which needs to be resolved to extract the gap is exponentially suppressed with $U/t$, see \cref{sec:qmc_calculations} for details.
+The reason is that the tail of the single particle Green function $G(\tau)$, from which the gap is extracted at large $\tau$, is exponentially suppressed with $U$, such that the number of Monte Carlo samples needed to resolve the tail grows exponentially with $U/t$, see~\cref{sec:qmc_calculations} for details.
 This is also reflected in the irregular finite size effects in the QMC result for the gap shown in the inset of~\cref{fig:figures/hub_d4_d5_gaps} for $U/t=12$ (whereas the gap for $U/t=4$ is monotonously decreasing with increasing system size).
 As a consequence QMC can only provide an upper bound for the value of the gap for large $U/t$ (shown in red in~\cref{fig:figures/hub_d4_d5_gaps}).
-The iPEPS simulations, in contrast, do not suffer from this limitation, and the gap can be extracted in a controlled way even at very large values of $U/t$.
+The iPEPS simulations, in contrast, do not suffer from this limitation, and the gap can be extracted in a systematic way even at very large values of $U/t$.
 In fact, the dependence on $D$ is found to become weaker with increasing $U/t$.
 This is a natural consequence of the fact that the ground state becomes increasingly more entangled when approaching the noninteracting $U/t=0$ limit, where the entanglement entropy exhibits a logarithmic correction to the area law~\cite{barthel06,li06}, and hence the iPEPS calculations become increasingly challenging as we approach that limit.
+We note that, while the data systematically improves with increasing $D$, we have not attempted to extrapolate the gap to the infinite $D$ limit based on only 2-3 data points, also because the functional form of how the gap depends on $D$ is not known a priori.